RoninW3/willh87.github.io/README.md

   Thank you for visiting my personal page as I make the journey to become a full stack developer.
 I am currently a student with MIT XPRO.

-  The portfolio is styled with CSS3 located in styles.css, also included is normalize.css which is MIT licensed This portfolio includes interactive JS scripts located in app.js for the Navbar/Sidebar toggle, the project flipper on the main page, and smooth scrolling.
+  The portfolio is styled with CSS3 located in styles.css, also included is normalize.css which is MIT licensed.
+This portfolio includes interactive JS scripts located in app.js for the Navbar/Sidebar toggle, the project flipper on the main page.

-  At this time there has been no use of BootStrap and has been coded from scratch using knowledge garnered at MIT xPRO and several independent courses at Udemy.com (certificates in ./about.html).
+  At this time there has been no use of BootStrap and has been coded from scratch using knowledge garnered at MIT xPRO and several independent courses at Udemy.com.
+UDEMY Profile : https://www.udemy.com/user/william-hicks-332/

   All images used for the hero, and the project flipper were obtained from pexels.com (open source for images).
    Hero BCG - https://www.pexels.com/@tara-winstead